whereareiam/Socialismus/README.md

 # Dependencies

-- Java 17 or newer
+- Java 17+*
+- ProtocolLib
+- PlaceholderAPI

 > Required dependencies are marked with ```*``` symbol.